AdoriZahard/hi3er/docs/index.md

 **Blue & Cold**: Triggering an Ultimate Evasion Skill taints enemies nearby with blue paint for 8s and reduces their Total DMG and Move Speed by 30%.
 Triggering it again resets the duration. | 4th
 **Nexus Signet 2: Faded Stars** |
 **A Flame Extinguished**: When red and yellow taint triggers Blending you become tainted orange for 15s, triggering Time Fracture for 2.5s and reducing enemy Physical Defense 40% and Elemental Resist 15% for 10s; CD: 7s.
 Triggering it again resets the duration. | 1st
+**Fallen Leaves**: When yellow and blue taint triggers Blending along with an AoE ATK dealing 800% ATK of Adaptive DMG; CD: 3s.
+Also taints yourself green for 15s, increasing Total DMG 20% for each taint in Faded Stars.
+Triggering it again resets the duration. | 2nd
 **Petals in the Wind**: When red and blue taint triggers Blending, enemies within 8m are dealt 1200%/500% ATK of Adaptive DMG; CD: 3s.
 Also taints yourself purple for 15s, increasing the effect of red, yellow, and blue taint by 40%.
-Triggering it again resets the duration. | 2nd
-**Fallen Leaves**: When yellow and blue taint triggers Blending along with an AoE ATK dealing 800% ATK of Adaptive DMG; CD: 3s.
-Also taints yourself green for 15s, increasing Total DMG 20% for each taint in Faded Stars.
 Triggering it again resets the duration. | 3rd

 !!! note
     Red & Hot is the absolute first priority, followed by Yellow & Warm and Black & Dark.
-A Flame Extinguished is ideal 1st in this build due to ease of proc for finishing with Ultimate, however if you end up missing one of the 3 paints, take one of the other 3 enhanceds according to which ones you have.
+A Flame Extinguished is ideal 1st in this build due to ease of proc for finishing with Ultimate and because of the 40% Phys Def reduction, however if you end up missing one of the 3 paints, take one of the other 3 enhanceds according to which ones you have.

-####<p align="center">Vill-V - Signet of Helix (2nd Core)</p>
+####<p align="center">Hua - Signet of Vicissitude (3rd Core)</p>

 Signet | Priority
 - | :----:
-**Act V: Spider Web**: Using a weapon active boosts Valkyrie ranged Total DMG by 40% for 4.5s.
-Triggering it again resets the duration. | 1st
-**Act II: Pendulum**: Using a weapon active makes enemies take 20% bonus Total DMG for 4.5s.
-Triggering it again resets the duration. | 2nd
-**Act IV: Spoon**: Using a weapon active boosts Physical DMG and Elemental DMG from Charge ATK and Combo ATK by 25% for 4.5s Triggering it again resets the duration. | 3rd
-**Act III: Conflict**: Using a weapon active boosts Valkyrie Total DMG by 20% for 4.5s Triggering it again resets the duration. | 4th
-**Nexus Signet 2: Intermezzo: Holistic Helix** |
-**Puppetry: Interlacing Cells**: Extends Global Time Fracture caused by Specail Weapon: No. 4's detonation by 3s.
-During Global Time Fracture, gain 30% Physical and Elemental Breach. | 1st
-**Drama: Origin of Slumber**: During Gravitational Field, enemies take 20% more Total DMG.
-During Global Time Fracture caused by detonation, enemies take 30% more Total DMG in addition. | 2nd
+**No One to Share**: Physical Breach increases by 0.6% per second.
+40 stacks max.
+Taking DMG reduces 10 stacks. | 1st **Long Trip**: Total DMG increases by 1.0% per second.
+40 stacks max.
+Taking DMG reduces 10 stacks. | 2nd **Days Gone**: Physical DMG increases by 0.8% per second.
+40 stacks max.
+Taking DMG reduces 10 stacks. | 3rd **Nexus Signet 2: Suffering Mass** |
+**Broken Dream**: With Soldier's Remembrance stacks, the max stacks of all buffs from Normal Signets of Vicissitude increase by 20.
+Losing all Soldier's Remembrance stacks reduces the max stacks by 10 but restores 1 Soldier's Remembrance stack.
+Can only be triggered once every battle. | Optional

 !!! note
-    Puppetry and Drama are the lesser but big black goats of this build.
+    Hua here is mainly for the unconditional Breach which you'll want to prioritize to upgrade.
+It is also the safest way to play HoV thanks to her shield, and especially as Kalpas2 + BR is used for this.
+Virtuality helps to offset this to some extent however, if you don't manage to get Hua's 2nd core in the run.

-####<p align="center">Kalpas - Signet of Decimation (3rd Core)</p>
+####<p align="center">Kalpas - Signet of Decimation (4th Core)</p>

 Signet | Priority
 - | :----: